-These new areas of interest are an exciting development for Ardiden as they share a number of physical similarities to the known pegmatites discovered at Aubry and Pye.
-The Company believes this significantly increases the potential for Seymour Lake to host multiple pegmatite swarms.
+The substantial expansion of the project footprint and further identification of new areas of interest are exciting developments for Ardiden.
+Many of the new target areas share a number of physical similarities to the known pegmatites discovered at Aubry and Pye, reinforcing the potential for Seymour Lake to host multiple pegmatite swarms.